apkostadinov/pet-shelter-project/README.md

 * "patient.py -w" to add a new patient to the database.

 #### Operation
 The program operates by creating a patient object using the Patient class which contains the species, gender, name and age of the pet.
-Then depending on the context the object can be written to the database or be edited the as a class instance by user prompts.
+Then depending on the context the object can be written to the database or be edited as a class instance by user prompts.

 #### Components